michaelhaaf/2W6-W23/md/lectures/week11.md

 - Open the developer tools first: `Ctrl + Shift + I`  (windows/linux) or `option + command + I` (mac/osX)
 - Then, press `Ctrl + Shift + M` (windows/linux) or `option + command + M` (mac/osX)

-On all browsers, you will be able to **change the viewport size** (click + drag on bottom right corner), **choose viewport devices**, **add custom viewport devices**.
+On all browsers, you will be able to **change the viewport size** (click + drag on bottom right corner), **choose viewport devices**, and **add custom viewport devices**.
 There are more things the tool can do, but those three are what I use all the time.
 I've linked the documentation for each browser above, in case you want to learn more about them.

 **Make sure you try using the tools yourself!** Head over to the [lab1][lab1solution], [lab2][lab2solution], and [lab3][lab3solution] solution files on this website to see if you can reproduce the videos I shared [above](#examples).